Jaguar Land Rover's fourth quarter is 'good news' -CEO

-Jaguar Land Rover's (JLR) fourth-quarter results next week will be "good news" and the carmaker is open to doing more in partnership with other companies, including going further on an existing relationship with BMW (BMWG.DE), its boss said on Wednesday.
+LONDON (Reuters) -Jaguar Land Rover’s (JLR) fourth-quarter results next week will be “good news” and the carmaker is open to doing more in partnership with other companies, including going further on an existing relationship with BMW, its boss said on Wednesday.

 “You don’t know what is quarter four but I can tell you that it’s going to be good news again,” Chief Executive Thierry Bollore said at an online FT conference.